You’ve paid off your house – or realized that you never will.

-In retirement, as in business negotiations, it is better to leave some money on the table.
+In retirement, it is better to leave some money on the table, to leave a legacy.

 Elder law attorney, Terry Garrett, is a member of the National Academy of Elder Law Attorneys and is an Approved Guardianship Attorney.
 She assists people in elder law, estate and special needs planning, guardianship and settling estates.
 She graduated with honors from Cornell University.
 She was on the Dean’s List at Wharton Business School.
 She earned her J.D. at Columbia Law School, receiving the Parker Award and a Mellon Fellowship.